dteli/dsp/lessons/statistics/exercises.md

 *Include your Python code, results and explanation (where applicable).*

 ### Q1.
 [Think Stats Chapter 2 Exercise 4](2-4-cohens_d.md) (effect size of Cohen's d)
-Cohen's D is an example of effect size.
+> Cohen's D is an example of effect size.
 Other examples of effect size are:  correlation between two variables, mean difference, regression coefficients and standardized test statistics such as: t, Z, F, etc. In this example, you will compute Cohen's D to quantify (or measure) the difference between two groups of data.

-You will see effect size again and again in results of algorithms that are run in data science.
+> You will see effect size again and again in results of algorithms that are run in data science.
 For instance, in the bootcamp, when you run a regression analysis, you will recognize the t-statistic as an example of effect size.

->> REPLACE THIS TEXT WITH YOUR RESPONSE

 ### Q2.
 [Think Stats Chapter 3 Exercise 1](3-1-actual_biased.md) (actual vs. biased)